COAST-Lab/Open-Water-Level/Firmware/readme.md

 This section will take you through an exercise to set up the Boron and Adalogger devices and practice using code with them.

 1. Stack the Boron on top of the Adalogger using female headers.
 You can see an example [here.](https://github.com/COAST-Lab/Open-Water-Level/blob/main/Firmware/Sensor%20How-To%20Images/BorAd%20Stack.jpg)
 2. Plug in the Boron and put it in listening mode again (by pressing and holding 'Mode' until the LED blinks blue).
-Type `particle identify` into the CLI again and make sure "Boron" and the correct Device OS are selected in the bottom bar.
+Type `particle identify` into the CLI again and make sure 'Boron' and the correct Device OS (e.g. 4.2.0) are selected in the bottom bar.
 3. Create a new project (I named mine RTCtest).
 4. Open the Command Palette and type 'Particle: Install Library'
 5. Type in 'SdFat' and press enter to install the SdFat library.
-6. A new tab titled 'lib' should now be under the 'explorer' tab for this project on the left – open it.
+6. A new tab titled 'lib' should now be under the 'explorer' tab for this project on the left ... open it!
 7. Click on 'examples' -> 'ReadWrite' -> 'ReadWrite.ino'
 8. Copy all the code on this page.
 9. Now click the tab that says 'src' on the left, then '[yourprojecttitle].cpp'
-10. In the .cpp file, delete all code after line [ENTER NUMBER] and paste the new code you just copied from the 'ReadWrite.ino' file.
+10. In the .cpp file, delete all code after line 10 and paste the new code you just copied from the 'ReadWrite.ino' file.
+(Like earlier, make sure `#include "Particle.h"` is left in the code!
+Otherwise, your .cpp file won't work properly.)
-12. In line 25, change `#define SD_CS_PIN SS` to `#define SD_CS_PIN D5` (SS -> D5)
+12. In line 36, change `#define SD_CS_PIN SS` to `#define SD_CS_PIN D5` (SS -> D5)
 13. After `File myFile;` create a new line and paste `SYSTEM_MODE(SEMI_AUTOMATIC);
 SYSTEM_THREAD(ENABLED);`
-14. After `void setup(){,` create a new line and paste `Cellular.off();”` and in the next line paste `delay(5500);`
+14. After `void setup(){` create a new line and paste `Cellular.off();` and in the next line paste `delay(5500);`
 15. Where it says `if (!SD.begin(SD_CS_PIN,)) {` paste `if (!SD.begin(SD_CS_PIN,SPI_FULL_SPEED)) {`

 	![](https://github.com/COAST-Lab/Open-Water-Level/blob/main/Firmware/Getting%20Started%20With%20Particle%20for%20Water%20Level%20Sensor%20Images/1.jpg)